Live in Wadsworth

 WADSWORTH CITY COUNCIL

 The City Council of Wadsworth consists of eight Council members, including the Council President, four Ward Council members, and three At-Large members.
 Wadsworth City Council members are elected to their positions as part-time public servants.
-Each serves for two years, with the current terms beginning January 1, 2014, and continuing through December 31, 2015.
-Council members for the 2014 – 2015 term include a returning Council President, four Council members, with a new Council Ward 1 and two, new at-large new members elected in November 2013.
-Council Ward 2 was appointed in July 2014, following a resignation and vacancy.
+Each serves for two years, with the current terms beginning January 1, 2022, and continuing through December 31, 2023.

 The Council as a whole strives to promote the safety and economic well-being of the Wadsworth community.
 To this end, the Council interfaces both with the general public and the City Administration.
 They facilitate safety and economic development initiatives; track changes and improvements for city life and services; authorize budgetary matters, and pass legislation to accomplish the goals of the City.